About the Center for Poultry & Livestock Excellence

-Pennsylvania's Center for Poultry and Livestock Excellence was launched November 18, 2019, as a part of the historic Pennsylvania Farm Bill.
-Administered by PennAg Industries Association, Harrisburg, the focus of the Center is to assist poultry, swine, lamb, sheep and goat producers with priorities ranging from expanding processing capacity to biosecurity planning.
+Pennsylvania's Center for Poultry and Livestock Excellence was launched in 2019 as a part of the historic Pennsylvania Farm Bill.
+A Board of Directors, representing the species served by the Center, as well as a diverse group of agriculture, animal health and academic stakeholders, guides the Center to fulfillment of the mission set forth by the Pennsylvania Department of Agriculture.
+Administered by PennAg Industries Association, the focus of the Center is to assist poultry, swine, lamb, sheep and goat producers with priorities ranging from expanding processing capacity to biosecurity planning.

 "In this ever-changing industry, we're working to prepare today's producers for tomorrow's challenges with a unique variety of essential resources available through this Center.
 This partnership opens the door to a stronger animal ag sector in Pennsylvania and a future of opportunity."